drewsb/BeneFix-App/README.md

 # BeneFix-App
-Java application that uses a combination of scripts to parse data templates from various carriers.
+BeneFix App is a java application that uses scripts to parse data templates from various carriers in Pennsylvania.